THE WORLD THROUGH THE EYES OF AN UNBENDING CITIZEN

 FROM 1985 TO 1992 : THE BIRTH OF THE « CROSSROADS GENERATION »

 And that fracture induced by the Cold Warwas what kept under leash the awakening of the Global Economy.
-That leash took a serious hit on November 1989, with the Fall of the Wall and got its final knockout in 1991, which led to the dissolution of the Soviet Union, paving the way for Globalization.
+That leash took a serious hit on November 1989, with the Fall of the Wall and got its final knockout in 1991, which led to the dissolution of the Soviet Union and the opening of China, paving the way for Globalization.

 Therefore, I consider myself as belonging to the « crossroads generation », which I vaguely describe as « the children born between 1985 and 1992, the ones who grew along with the rise of the Global Economy ».